Umbrella Partnership

 The Umbrella Symposia with central topics from research have been an important element of cooperation between the institutions from the very beginning.
 Each year, a different partner holds the symposium and scientific coordinators are appointed for it depending on the topic area at hand.

-A Look Ahead to the Umbrella Symposium 2023
+Looking Ahead to the 2024 Umbrella Symposium

 Overview of Past Topics